Generation-One/DPBlazorMap/README.md

-# DPBlazorMap.
+# GenOne.DPBlazorMap

-DP Blazor Map is a library for Blazor, which is a wrapper on top of the Leaflet js library.
+GenOne.DPBlazorMap is a fork of DP Blazor Map is a library for Blazor, which is a wrapper on top of the Leaflet js library.

 [![NuGet version (DPBlazorMapLibrary)](https://img.shields.io/nuget/v/DPBlazorMapLibrary)](https://www.nuget.org/packages/DPBlazorMapLibrary/)